iZhGH/odin-recipes/README.md

 # odin-recipes
-Website displaying recipes for numerous foods using basic HTML elements.
+Website project for 'The Odin Project' displaying recipes for numerous foods utilizing HTML and CSS.